 What Happens After a Failed Transaction?

-It’s natural to worry if your AePS transaction fails, especially if you see a message about money being debited.
+It’s natural to be concerned if your AePS transaction fails, especially if you receive a message about money being debited.
 Understanding the process after a failure can help ease your concerns.

 Check your bank balance

-The very first thing you should do after a failed transaction is to check your bank account balance.
+The initial step after a failed transaction is to check your bank account balance.
 You can do this through your bank’s mobile app, internet banking, by visiting an ATM, or by asking your AePS agent for a balance enquiry.
-This will confirm whether any money was actually taken from your account.
+This will confirm whether any money was actually debited from your account.

 When money is debited

-Sometimes, even if a transaction fails, you might receive a message saying money has been debited.
-This often means the money has been temporarily held by the bank but hasn’t fully reached its destination.
+Sometimes, even if a transaction fails, you may receive a message indicating money has been debited.
+This often means the money has been temporarily held by the bank but has not yet fully reached its destination.
 It’s usually a “pending” status rather than a final deduction.

 How refunds work

-In most cases where money is debited but the transaction fails, the amount is automatically reversed back into your account.
+In most cases where money is debited but the transaction fails, the amount is automatically reversed into your account.
 This usually happens within 1 to 3 working days.
 The system is designed to detect these failed transactions and initiate an automatic refund.
-You typically don’t need to do anything for this to happen.
+Typically, no further action is required on your part for this to occur.

 Geeta from Bengaluru experienced this when she tried to withdraw ₹2,000 for her groceries.
 The transaction failed, but her phone showed a debit message.
 She waited patiently, and within 48 hours, the money was back in her account.
 She was relieved that the system handled it automatically.